"The Executive power shall be vested in a President of the United States of America. He shall hold office during the term of four years ... "

 The White House from the northern side

-Back to the executive branch: As far as executive power goes, the Constitution says that the president "shall take care that the laws be faithfully executed" (Source: Article 2, Section 3); and says that "The President shall be Commander-in-Chief of the Army and Navy of the United States, and of the militia of the several States, when called into the actual service of the United States" (Source: Article 2, Section 2, Paragraph 1).
-These may be the two most important powers of the president.
+Back to the executive branch: Before taking office, the president has to swear an oath to uphold the Constitution.
+The text of that oath is as follows: "Before he [the president] enter on the execution of his office, he shall take the following oath or affirmation: I do solemnly swear (or affirm) that I will faithfully execute the office of President of the United States, and will to the best of my ability, preserve, protect and defend the Constitution of the United States."
+(Source: Article 2, Section 1, Paragraph 7) The president's most important duty under that oath is that he (or she) "shall take care that the laws be faithfully executed" (Source: Article 2, Section 3).
+As far as executive power goes, the Constitution also says that the president "shall have Power to grant Reprieves and Pardons for Offences against the United States, except in Cases of Impeachment."
+(Source: Article 2, Section 2, Paragraph 1).
+It says that "The President shall be Commander-in-Chief of the Army and Navy of the United States, and of the militia of the several States, when called into the actual service of the United States" (Source: Article 2, Section 2, Paragraph 1).
+These may be the most important powers of the president.
 The Constitution also says that the president "shall have power, by and with the advice and consent of the Senate, to make treaties, provided two-thirds of the Senators present concur" (Source: Article 2, Section 2, Paragraph 2) - thus specifying an important check upon this diplomatic power.
+The Constitution also says that the president "may receive ambassadors, and other public ministers" (Source: Article 2, Section 3), which is another important diplomatic power.

 Headquarters of the United States Department of State (or "State Department"),